 He began work in comics in 1977 and was for thirteen years a contributor to the Funny Pages of National Lampoon.
 His comic stories have also been published in Heavy Metal, Dark Horse Comics and the DC Comics/Paradox Press Big Books.

 During a four-year stay in New York, his illustrations appeared regularly in The New York Times Book Review.
 His illustration work has also been seen in MAD, Spy, Rolling Stone, The Los Angeles Times, and American Libraries.

-He has written and illustrated three childrenÕs books based on The Mask for Dark Horse and two Spider-Man childrenÕs books for Marvel.
-His childrenÕs comic Society of Horrors ran in Disney Adventures magazine from 1999 to 2006.
-He is currently the artist for the new series of Gumby comics, written by Bob Burden.
+He has written and illustrated three children's books based on The Mask for Dark Horse and two Spider-Man children's books for Marvel and 2 Gumby collections.
+His children's comic Society of Horrors ran in Disney Adventures magazine from 1999 to 2006.

 In 2007, after more than thirty years in San Diego, he and his wife Deborah moved to the town of Carrizozo, New Mexico.